-* You will receive the link to the post test upon successful payment.
+* See the links to the post-tests below each monograph.
 Taking the online post-test is fast and easy!

 Independent Study Monograph I, Assessment of Bladder and Bowel (PDF), is a comprehensive review of the problems of urinary and fecal incontinence, and other bowel disorders seen in residents in the long term care setting.
 It includes key elements of an appropriate bladder and bowel assessment.